StokicDusan/Python-misc/EuclidNumbers/README.md

 # Euclid Numbers

-Euclid numbers are integers of the form En = pn# + 1, where pn# is the n-th primorial (the product of the first n prime numbers.)
+Euclid numbers are integers of the form En = pn# + 1, where pn# is the n-th primordial (the product of the first n prime numbers.)

 ## What does the script do?
 The script prints euclid numbers on the command line.

 ## `euclidNumbers.py` :
 This script is ready to use script which uses one arguments to run.
-The argument is the integer passed for the number of numbers to be printed.
+The argument is the integer passed for the number of Euclid numbers in the sequence to be printed.

 ## Installing the dependencies

 ### Used packages
-This script require no additional packages.
+This script require the math, sys and doctest package.

 ## How to use it
 #### 1. Clone this repository: